KevinTenolli/github-starred-backend/README.md

     cp .env .env.development
     ```

    Fill in the necessary values in the `.env.development` file.
+The secret and client id are
+   generated when creating the oauth app.

 2. Build and run the application using Docker Compose.